saltedge/saltedge-ios-swift/README.md

   </a>
 </p>

+# iOS Example application

+This application is a Proof Of Concept, designated to demonstrate (simulate) communication between Salt Edge API and Mobile Client.

+## Requirements

+- iOS 12.0+ / macOS 10.13+
+- Swift 5+

-# Salt Edge iOS / macOS Swift SDK and iOS Example application
+# Salt Edge iOS / macOS Swift SDK

 A handful of classes to help you interact with the Salt Edge API from your iOS / macOS app.
 Last SDK version (3+) supports Salt Edge API v5.

 ## Requirements

-- iOS 12.0+ / macOS 10.13+
+- iOS 10.0+ / macOS 10.13+
 - Swift 5+

 ## Installation via CocoaPods